-In addition to your health, life insurance companies also consider your lifestyle risk and they will ask if you have a hazardous occupation, or if you engage in any hazardous sports like bungee jumping.
+After inquiring about your health, life insurance companies will also consider your lifestyle risk and they will ask if you have a hazardous occupation, or if you engage in any hazardous sports like bungee jumping.
 For people who have been diagnosed with an anxiety disorder, your agent will ask you the following questions so they can assess whether your condition is mild, moderate, or severe.
 With this information, they’ll be able to recommend the life insurance company that is the best fit for your situation.

 When were you diagnosed with anxiety or depression?

 The life insurance companies prefer to see long periods of stability without any hospitalizations or changes to medications.

 Are you seeing a psychiatrist for your condition?

 Patients that are seeking professional help from a psychiatrist will likely receive standard rates, but there are always exceptions with some carriers.

 Are you taking any medications to control your anxiety?
 If so, which ones?

 Some life insurance companies will offer the top rate class, Preferred Best, to applicants that have well-controlled anxiety.
 Preferred Best rates classes are usually available for applicants that are prescribed one or two medications by their family doctor and not a psychiatrist.

 It’s important to note that most life insurance companies will approve applicants that are prescribed more than one medication for their anxiety at a standard rate.
 However, a few of the companies that we represent will still offer Preferred Best rates to applicants in this situation as long as they are in overall excellent health.